kingst/gunrock_web/docs/dcash/api.md

 `auth_token` objects for the user who is currently logged in.

-The one exception to operating exclusively on the current user's data is when you transfer funds your transfer APIs will increase the balance for another user as a part of your implementation.
+The one exception to operating exclusively on the current user's data is when you transfer funds, your transfer API implementation will increase the balance for another user as a part of your implementation.

 ### POST `/auth-tokens`